LaurynasRekasius/Domain_Name_Generator/README.md

 ## Project Overview
+This analysis reviews two open-source LLMs:
+  - Phi-2
+  - Mistal-7B

 ### Prompt Engineering
 Initial tests with prompt engineering yielded promising results.
+I tried basic prompts which yielded very bad results.
+More advanced one-shot and few-shot prompts managed to yield pretty good results for these small models.
 However, to enhance the accuracy and format consistency of the model's outputs, I proceeded with fine-tuning.

 ### Fine-Tuning and Data Generation
-I generated a synthetic dataset focused on concise business descriptions (up to 500 characters), aiming for output in a structured JSON format.
+To generate data faster I used Mistral API.
+The mix of Mistral 7b and Mixtral 8x7B models were used to generate all the required data.
+Synthetic dataset focused on concise business descriptions (up to 500 characters), aiming for output in a structured JSON format.
 This decision was driven by the need for straightforward integration with the domain team's processes and minimizing token usage.
 The fine-tuning process prioritized producing domain names in a simplified format (lowercase, without prefixes/suffixes), considering the domain team's subsequent validation process.

 ### Model Comparison and Selection
 The fine-tuning significantly improved output reliability.
 While Phi-2 showed improvement with extended prompts, Mistral-7B consistently delivered more appropriate suggestions suitable as domain names, with fewer edge cases and shorter prompts.
 Consequently, I selected Mistral-7B for deployment.